rudfoss/practical-react-with-typescript/README.md

 > Please install and verify all prerequisites before the first day of the course.
 You can find the list [below](#prerequisites).

 > [!NOTE]
 > Got questions that weren't answered or that you thought of after the course ended?
-Feel free to ask in the [Discussion section](https://github.com/rudfoss/practical-react-with-typescript/discussions/categories/q-a) or email me at thomas.rudfoss@bouvet.no.
+Feel free to ask in the [Discussion section](https://github.com/rudfoss/practical-react-with-typescript/discussions/categories/q-a).

 - [Prerequisites](#prerequisites)
   - [Required](#required)